 Croissant Man exists, but only if you let him:

 While the crowd frowned, I forced myself to smile.
-Then I took a few deep breathes, called a friend, left a message for my wife and let the client I was in town visiting know I was in route.
+Then I took a few deep breaths, called a friend, left a message for my wife, and let the client I was in town visiting know I was en route.

 Our only job is to be present and to be positive: